Kristina01111000/Drws_site/README.md

 - added woocomerce, not activated, need api key for paypal -> make sure what he sent is everything we need -> it is not
 - make another page for just the book listing above the  documentary on the menu
 - make sure we want to use constant contact, get the emails set up
+- Blurb: Would  you like to improve your life?
+Learn how to use the four elements to make small lifestyle changes that will add up into huge improvements check out Dr. W’s book Fire, Air, Water, & Earth: Apply Ancient Wisdom to Your Life (title links to book page)
+- Dr. W has a great book on the four elements…
+- Blurb needs to be short to look good in the widget
+- What  sample chapter should we add to the book listing?
+Probably chapter 1?
+Should I take the same excerpt from 4e lifestyle? https://4elementlifestyle.com/dr-ws-book/ introduction, part of chapter one, also include the table of contents, make sure some of the pictures are in the sample, up to page 15 new description for the book listing?
+The current one is the one from 4e lifestyle, take it from the back cover of the book